 7. Do the school scholarship amounts remain the same each year?
 That depends on the qualifications of the scholarship.
 If it is merit based, then you may have to maintain a minimum GPA in order to receive the same amount the following year.
 The need-based ones will sometimes change depending on any changes in the family’s finances.

 8. Are there any other places to get scholarships?
 Yes, you can set up profiles on Cappex.com and FinAid.com in order to periodically receive scholarship applications to which you can apply.
+9. What is an appeal letter?
+In some situations, students may have to fill out forms or write a letter requesting an adjustment to the financial aid package awarded, if it will not help the school to be affordable.
+Follow the school’s guidelines.

 Financial Aid Terminology